 Please see the overview for more programme detail.

-ISDM performs a quality inspection (QC) of each observed wave spectra prior to update into the database.
-Flags are assigned to the observed and derived parameters reflecting data quality.
+OSD performs a quality inspection of each observed wave spectra prior to add it in the database.
+Flags are assigned to records depending on the quality of derived parameters and/or buoy position problems.
 Quality control is performed by examining the energy distribution of the power spectrum and comparing relative values of significant wave height and peak period between neighboring buoys.